michalurbanski/importantnotes/README.md

 # Important notes app
 App was created in order to track notes, paying special attention to the very important and important ones.
-Notes are stored in a text files.
+Notes are stored in a text file.

 Application parses lines from the file and categorizes them based on used tags:
 - Regular note